//

 One of the album covers most often on display in my childhood home.

-4 Responses to “Sonnet 4: Brubeck’s Gone”
+4 responses to “Sonnet 4: Brubeck’s Gone”

 1. Love this!
 Who’d a thunk it? and in 5/4!
 (I know.
 I shouldn’t even be surprised at all.
 Talent.
 Beauty.
 Brains.
 The whole package.
 Can you read that in 5?